ryssbowh/craft-themes/README.md

 This package allows you to create themes that can extend from each other and that can be used as composer packages.

-You can choose in the settings which theme is enabled for which site.
+A rule system allows you to set which theme will be used for which site, language or url path.

 ## Getting started